Unmasking Apartment Review Trolls

 Seeking attention on more than one platform – An irate resident posts the same negative review for your property on multiple review sites or often updates the review hoping that you’ll be coerced into fulfilling their “demands.”
-He or she wants to shame you in public.
+They want to shame you in public.

-Trashing your management company – A frustrated resident, upset with your property and management company, may harass other properties managed by your company on different review platforms with remarks such as “Never rent from the company,” even though he or she has never even set foot on that property.
+Trashing your management company – A frustrated resident, upset with your property and management company, may harass other properties managed by your company on different review platforms with remarks such as “Never rent from the company,” even though they have never even set foot on that property.

 Enlisting friends – It has become a trend for some angry residents to enlist their friends and family to flood a property with negative reviews, regardless of whether these individuals have any direct connection with the property.
 Sometimes, an enraged ex-employee will use this tactic.